maxperutzlabs-ms/SiteToProteinNormalization_in_MultiplexProteomics/README.md

 - Optional: An isotopic impurity matrix for isotopic impurity correction of MS3-quantified protein intensities in proteinGroups.txt (unless performed by search engine).

 Note that all Thermo raw files of the experiment need to be searched together in a single MaxQuant database search.
 This will generate ID columns in the MaxQuant output tables (PSM table, protein table, site table) that reference each other, which is essential to this workflow.
-A schematic representation of the entire workflow for quantified acetyl sites is summarized by this graph:
+A schematic representation of the entire workflow for quantified acetyl sites normalized to MS3-quantified proteins is summarized by this graph:

 ![Screenshot](img/workflow_normToMS3Proteins.png)